mrazomej/antibiotic_landscape/code/processing/metropolis-hastings_sim/v08/README.md

 relatively large covariances to promote that from any position in phenotype space, there are multiple fitness peaks that can be reached.

+The trained RHVAE has a latent space dimensionality of 3, matching that of the phenotype space.

 ## simulation setup

 - phenotype space dimensionality: 3
-- number of lineages: 5
+- number of lineages: 10
-- number of replicates: 3
+- number of replicates: 2
 - number of time steps: 300
 - number of evolution conditions: 1
 - type of evolution condition: random